xvik/generator-lib-java/README.md

 Start update without local changes and after generation look git changes and correct (usually only main build.gradle requires modifications after update).

+#### Global storage

+Some answers most likely will be the same for all libraries, that's why some answers are stored in global config and you will see more precise defaults on next generation.

+Global config stored in `~/.config/configstore/generator-lib-java.yml`

 ### External services